 Professor John Beale discovers four drug compounds to treat and prevent Alzheimer’s disease and dementia, acquiring the first patents in the College’s history.

-STLCOP and UMSL form a collaborative program for students to obtain an MBA or graduate certificate in Business Administration.
+The College and the University of Missouri-St. Louis form a collaborative program for students to obtain a Master of Business Administration or graduate certificate in Business Administration.

 The last basketball game is held in The Pillbox in the Cartwright Student Center.
 It is demolished in March.

-The College offers men’s and women’s basketball, cross country, track and field, tennis, and soccer as well as women’s volleyball and softball.
-STLCOP leaves the Kentucky Intercollegiate Athletic Conference after 20 years to join the American Midwest Conference.
+The College offers men's and women's basketball, cross country, track and field, tennis and soccer, as well as women's volleyball and softball.
+The College leaves the Kentucky Intercollegiate Athletic Conference after 20 years to join the American Midwest Conference.